 Residential lots and structures are controlled for permits 24 hours a day, seven days a week and are not available to individuals with other permit types.

-Some students who commute to campus and have 60 or more credit hours have commuter permits.
+Commuter (C) Permits Some students who commute to campus and have 60 or more credit hours have Commuter permits.
 These permits are limited in number so that permit holders will generally be able to find parking within their assigned lot or garage.
 Commuter permits do not allow for overnight parking on campus without prior written authorization from UK Transportation Services.

 Commuter lots are enforced for permits from 5 a.m. to 3:30 p.m.
 Monday through Friday.
 Individuals with any valid UK permit can park in a commuter lot from 3:30 to 7:30 p.m.
 Monday through Thursday.
 No permit is required in commuter surface lots from 7:30 p.m. to 5 a.m.
 Monday through Thursday, and after 3:30 p.m.
 Friday through 5 a.m.
 Monday.